npm/static-pages/jobs.md

 overlap almost entirely), and also assisting with the sales and onboarding process in order to get a feel for what matters most to our users.

+npm is an open-source focused company.
+Because npm On-Site is one of our flagship paid products, we hope to take steps towards open-sourcing many of its components.
+This will be an important aspect of your job.

 Your work will have a significant impact in the company's bottom line, while improving the lives of our users in an immediate and tangible